Tropicana Field: 2000s

 The park was initially built with an AstroTurf surface, but it was replaced in 2000 by softer FieldTurf.
 A new version of FieldTurf, FieldTurf Duo, was installed prior to the 2007 season.
 It has always featured a traditional "full dirt" infield, instead of the "sliding pits" design that was common during the 1970s and 1980s, making it the first artificial turf field with a full dirt infield since Busch Stadium II in 1976.
-Since Tropicana Field does not need to convert between baseball and football, sliding pits, designed to save re-configuration time, were unnecessary.
-The only other artificial turf field in MLB, Rogers Centre in Toronto, converted to the full dirt infield after the departure of the Toronto Argonauts to BMO Field.
+Since Tropicana Field does not need to convert between baseball and football, sliding pits, designed to save reconfiguration time, were unnecessary.
 Tropicana has hosted football games, but never during baseball season.
-On August 6, 2007, the AstroTurf warning track was replaced by brown-colored stone filled FieldTurf Duo.
+On August 6, 2007, the AstroTurf warning track was replaced by brown-colored, stone-filled FieldTurf Duo.

 Tropicana Field underwent a further $25 million facelift prior to the 2006 season.
 Another $10 million in improvements were added during the season.
-In 2006, the Devil Rays added a live Cownose ray tank to Tropicana Field.
-The tank is located just behind the center field wall, in clear view of the play on the field.
+In 2006, the Devil Rays added a live cownose ray tank to Tropicana Field, located just behind the center field wall, in clear view of the play on the field.
 People can go up to the tank to touch the creatures.
-Further improvements prior to the 2007 offseason, in addition to the new FieldTurf, include additional family features in the right field area, the creation of a new premium club, and several new video boards including a new 35 × 64 ft Daktronics LED main video board that is four times larger than the original video board.
-The 2007 renovation also added built-in HDTV capabilities to the ballpark, with Fox Sports Florida and WXPX airing at least a quarter of the schedule in HD in 2007 and accommodating the new video board's 16x9 aspect ratio.
+Further improvements prior to the 2007 offseason, in addition to the new FieldTurf, include additional family features in the right-field area, the creation of a new premium club, and several new video boards including a new 35 × 64 ft Daktronics LED main video board that is four times larger than the original video board.
+The 2007 renovation also added built-in HDTV capabilities to the stadium, with Fox Sports Florida and WXPX airing at least a quarter of the schedule in HD in 2007 and accommodating the new video board's 16x9 aspect ratio.